Blogs/AI

 What is Codeium?

-Codeium is an AI coding assistant designed for speed, simplicity, and accessibility.
-It helps developers write code faster without subscription fees, making it an ideal choice for solo developers and startups.
+Codeium is an AI coding assistant built for speed, simplicity, and affordability.
+It helps developers write code faster with real-time suggestions and useful automation, making it a strong choice for solo developers, startups, and beginners.

 Key Feature Highlights: